aumpierre-unb/InternalFluidFlow.jl/README.md

 ### **f2Re**

 `f2Re` computes the Reynolds number Re given the Darcy friction factor f and the relative roughness ε for both laminar and turbulent regime, if possible.

+`f2Re` returns solutions found both within laminar (Re < 4e3) and within turbulent (Re < 2.3e3) bounds.

-By default, pipe is assumed to be smooth (ε = 0).
+Pipe is assumed to be smooth (default is ε = 0).
 If ε > 0.05, relative roughness is reset to upper limit ε = 0.05.

-If fig = true is given a schematic Moody diagram is plotted as a graphical representation of the solution.

 If lam = false is given
 then `f2Re` disregards the laminar flow bounds (Re < 4e3).